 Cliff is one of three Team GO Rocket leaders in Pokémon GO.
-If you’re going to take on the Rockets, you’ll likely face this leader at some point.
 You can find him by picking up Mysterious Components from Team GO Grunts at captured PokéStops.
-When you have six you can build a Rocket Radar to locate a Leader Hideout.
+When you have six, you can build a Rocket Radar to locate a Leader Hideout.

-Cliff has a new line up of Pokémon to use this time around.
+Cliff has a new line up of Pokémon to use every month.
 You won’t have an easy time taking him down, and you’ll want to focus on using durable Pokémon to meet his outstanding collection.

-The new first Pokémon Cliff will use against you is Pinsir a Bug-type Pokémon.
-Pinsir is a fairly difficult first challenge, so you want to be careful how you approach it.
+The first Pokémon Cliff will use against you is Pinsir, a Bug-type Pokémon.
+Pinsir is a relatively difficult first challenge, so you want to be careful how you approach it.
 Pinsir is weak to Fire, Flying, and Rock-types, so you may want to bring a durable, heavy Pokémon to fight it.
-Some great choices include Charizard, Moltres, Scyther, Gigalith, Golem, Armaldo, or Darmanitan.
+Some great choices include Charizard, Moltres, Scyther, Gigalith, Golem, Armaldo, Togekiss, or Darmanitan.

 The best option would be another Grass-type against this trio.
-A Grass-type would be able to severly damage Tyranitar and Swampert if Cliff uses them.
+A Grass-type would be able to damage Tyranitar and Swampert if Cliff uses them severely.
 It would not do any significant damage against Torterra, but it’d be an excellent choice to fight with during this engagement.
 You’d be able to use any of the above options mentioned for Cliff’s second choice.

 You’ll want a robust line-up of Pokémon to face off against Cliff.
 While you can focus on out-right damaging his roster, you’ll find it far more useful to come to the fight, ready to have an engagement of endurance.
 You want to withstand the attacks, while also dealing a reasonable degree of damage to Cliff’s roster.
 Make sure you’re ready for the long haul.